We may receive compensation when you click on links to products from our partners.

 As a first step, many resumes are scanned rather than read word for word, at least on the first go-through.
 That means that keeping things concise and precise will help boost your chances of getting your resume into the interview pile.
 Unless you have loads of relevant work experience, aim to keep your resume to one page.
-You can always add extra relevant details in a cover letter or at an
+You can always add extra relevant details in a cover letter or at an interview.

 2. Outcomes and results

 Potential employers don’t want to just know where you work: they want to know what you’ve done for the places you’ve worked for.
 Show specific outcomes and results, whether it’s new traffic to a business website, a big project completed, or a certain number of sales.
 Try to use at least one concrete outcome or result for each job you mention that shows a successful result.

 Don’t say what you “were” in a certain position, but say what you did.
 You promoted, or trained, or recruited, or sold or created.
 Action verbs help keep your resume tight and focused, and they also help you hone in on what employers really want to know – what you’ve done before and what you can do for them.Your resume is the first thing (and potentially, the last thing) that hiring managers see when trying to fill an open position.
 If your resume doesn't get the hiring manager's attention, you will not get an interview.Click To Tweet

 If possible, putting actual statistics and numbers in your resume can be a great way to make it more effective.
 Numbers tell potential employers a lot about how successful you’ve been before.
 Maybe you boosted sales by 50% or created a social media marketing strategy that got your company 1,000 Facebook likes.
 Or possibly you saved the firm money by finding a low-cost provider of services.
 Distill your biggest business accomplishments into concrete numbers and percentages.